json-api/json-api/format/index.md

 ### Filtering <a href="#fetching-filtering" id="fetching-filtering" class="headerlink"></a>

-The `filter` query parameter is reserved for servers to use for filtering data.
+The `filter` query parameter is reserved for filtering data.
+Servers and clients **SHOULD** use this key for filtering operations.

-> Note: JSON API is agnostic about the filtering strategies supported by a server.
+> Note: JSON API is agnostic about the strategies supported by a server.
 The `filter` query parameter can be used as the basis for any number of filtering strategies.

 ## Creating, Updating and Deleting Resources <a href="#crud" id="crud" class="headerlink"></a>